First & Last Frost Date by UK Postcode 2026

 However, this doesn’t mean frost risk has disappeared.
 The “Beast from the East” in March 2018 brought hard frost and snow to southern England weeks after many gardeners had started planting out.
 Late cold snaps from Scandinavian or Russian air masses remain a threat through to May in most areas.

-The safest approach: use the frost dates in our calculator as your baseline, then watch the 5-day BBC Weather or Met Office forecast before committing tender plants to the ground.
+The safest approach: use the frost dates in our calculator as your baseline, then watch the 5-day BBC Weather or Met Office forecast — or check our garden weather forecast for an estimated frost risk tonight — before committing tender plants to the ground.
 If you need to calculate soil quantities for your growing project, try our compost calculator or topsoil calculator.

 Frequently Asked Questions